ombozek/Team-TBA/README.md

 How to Run:
 ============
 In Eclipse, Expand the TBA folder, then expand the TBALogic folder.
 Right click on Orchestrator.java and select Run As -> Java Application.
-Next follow the GUI Instructions that will pop up and expereince the awesomeness that is GalacticTBA
+Next follow the GUI Instructions that will pop up and experience the awesomeness that is GalacticTBA